yoshiokarm/CrabDTS/README.md

 ------------------------------------------------------------------------

-Repository for analyses in Yoshioka and Groner, *Ambient-Temperature Preservation of Fatty Acids in Marine Crabs for Remote Field Collections*.
+Repository for analyses in Yoshioka and Groner, *Enabling remote field sampling of fatty acids in marine crab tissues with ambient-temperature preservation*.

 ------------------------------------------------------------------------